bioinfo-biols/SEVtras/docs/Part I sEVs recognizing.rst

 **Note1:** The input droplet-gene matrix for SEVtras should be the raw data; herein, the matrix should come from the *raw_feature_bc_matrix* directory in Cell Ranger *outs*\.

 **Note2:** This part requires parallel processing using the ``multiprocessing`` package.
-This package is currently not compatible with Jupyter on Windows 10.
+This package is currently not compatible with Jupyter on Windows 10 and certain version of WSL.
 Running this part in Linux is preferred.

 **Note3:** We don't recommend recognizing sEVs with a single sample.
 Inputting more similar samples  would lead to more reliable results.